 Tuesday Feb 28, 2012

-In 2012, Cathy Byrd shares her first encounter with ARCO Madrid, Spain's annual contemporary art fair.
+In 2012, Cathy Byrd shares stories and sounds from ARCO Madrid, Spain's annual contemporary art fair.

 Sounds: Fernando Gutierrez +.tape., Rapsodia; Jonathan Harker + Donna Conlon: Tapitapultas; Karl Holmqvist: Old News; Laia Estruch: Jingle